gregcope/piboatmon/README.md

 Not in this version, but this should be easy to parse an SMS and put a relay on for X amount of time.
 * **Not getting SMS messages**
 Do you have SMS credit?
 Is the modem unlocked to your network, is it is workign?
-* **GPS criteria** We need a GPS with a RTC Battery to enable fast fixes, otherwise it take most GPS units over a minute to fix... which is too long
+* **GPS criteria** We need a GPS with a RTC Battery to enable fast fixes, otherwise it take most GPS units over a minute to fix... which is too long, as the code is running 25 secs afterboot.
 * **GPS Accuracy** Do you have an external SMA antenna fitted, does it have a good view of the sky?
-Otherwise GPS accuracy is likely to be poor
+Otherwise GPS accuracy is likely to be poor.
+* **The SMS messages have the wrong time** The timezone is based on UTC, but if this is not a timezone issue, it is likely that the unit is not getting a GPS fix in time as it depends on this to set the time, as the RPI has not RTC.
+Try texting `setup` to the unit to get GPS feedback.

 ## Referances / Notes